cosmos/cosmos-sdk/docs/architecture/adr-013-metrics.md

 metrics may be added or removed at will and without much friction.
 To do this, we will use the [go-metrics](https://github.com/armon/go-metrics) library.

-Finally, metrics should then be able to be queried for via ABCI, leveraging the existing query routing found in `BaseApp`.
+Finally, operators may enable telemetry along with specific configuration options.
+If enabled, metrics will be exposed via `/metrics?format={text|prometheus}` via the API server.

 ## Decision